jhu-arch/arch-tutorial/Singularity.rst

 Singularity
 ###########

-This tutorial is for running `Singularity`_ on a computer node where you do not have root (administrative) privileges, like the Rockfish cluster at ARCH.
+This tutorial is for running `Singularity`_ on a computer where you do not have root (administrative) privileges, like the Rockfish cluster at ARCH.

-You will prepare an image using `Docker container`_, and make it available on `Docker Hub`_ and then an administrator will create a Singularity container to you run it on Rockfish using your ready-made container.
+We will prepare an image using `Docker container`_, and make it available on `Docker Hub`_ and then an administrator will create a Singularity container to run it on Rockfish.

 We will use `Nanopolish`_ as an example.
 It is a software package for signal-level analysis of Oxford Nanopore sequencing data.